 Having a ClassPass membership enables you to attend workout classes at various fitness studios.
 You get variety in your fitness routine without having to buy multiple full-priced gym memberships.

 If you’re unsure whether it’s right for you, take advantage of a ClassPass free trial.
 You’ll be able to take a set number of classes during the trial for free.

-The length of the trial and the number of classes you can take during the trial vary based on where you live, according to ClassPass’ website.
+The length of the trial and the number of classes you can take during the trial vary based on where you live, according to the ClassPass website.
 So does the amount that you would pay for ClassPass once the trial ends.

 3. Call your insurance company

-If you’re 65 years of age or older and have a Medicare Advantage plan, look into SilverSneakers.
-Many of these plans come with a SilverSneakers membership, which gives you access to some 15,000 gym and fitness center locations.
+If you’re 65 years of age or older and have a Medicare Advantage plan, look into the SilverSneakers program.
+Many of these Medicare plans provided by private insurers come with a SilverSneakers membership, which gives you access to some 15,000 gym and fitness center locations.